AnzhelikaKoldaeva/Coalescent_dynamics_of_planktonic_communities/README.md

 # Coalescent_dynamics_of_planktonic_communities
-The backward and forward models for modeling planktonic communities in chaotic advection Examples to run the codes:
+The backward and forward models for modeling planktonic communities in chaotic advection.
+Examples to run the codes:

 -------------------------------------------- Forward --------------------------------------------